How to Fix a Petrol Lawnmower That Won't Start Published 24/05/2011

 Hi, I’m Matt from eSpares.

-Ok, Let’s put the carburettor back together.
-You can see on the float chamber, there is a shallow end and a deep end.
-Make sure you get the shallow end where the hinge of the float goes and then just put the screw back in.
+Ok, let’s put the carburettor back together.
+You can see on the float chamber, there’s a shallow and a deep end, make sure you get the shallow end where the hinge of the float goes and then just put the screw back in.
 Don’t forget to reconnect the fuel line and, of course, put the air filter back on.
 There we go, top up with fresh fuel and we’re ready to go.

 There we go, that should deal with most of the problems associated with getting your petrol lawnmower to start.
 Spare parts for Qualcast and lots of other makes of mower are available on the eSpares website.